Nicaragua's Wildlife and Nature Exploration | Trip Itinerary

 Picnic lunch at the Reserve, after lunch back to El Castillo and know the town including the visit to El Castillo Fortress.

-Day 4/Tuesday: Private Unescorted transfer from El Castillo by boat to San Carlos town.
-Upon arrival into San Carlos pier, you will change Boat and then you will continue to the Solentiname Islands.
-Check-in to the Cabanas Paraiso on San Fernando Island for a 2 night stay.
+Day 7: Rio San Juan/San Carlos/Solentiname.
+Private Unescorted transfer from El Castillo by boat to San Carlos town.
+Upon arrival into San Carlos pier, you will change boats before continuing to the Solentiname Islands.
+Check-in to the Cabanas Paraiso on San Fernando Island for a 2-night stay.

 After lunch, your local guide will lead you to an afternoon tour to visit the main Islands, local museum and the artist work houses.
 Today you will witness and learn how from the 1970’s, under the leadership of Ernesto Cardenal, priest, poet and former Minister of Culture in the Sandinista government in Nicaragua, a group of fishermen and country folk developed a painting school that became known as Escuela Primitivista de Solentiname.
 This form of art has become world famous, keep your eyes open for the incredible bird life.
 (B, L, D)